CZ-NIC/mininterface/docs/index.md

 ```

 ## You got config file management
 Loading config file is a piece of cake.
-Alongside `program.py`, put `program.yaml` and put there some of the arguments.
+Alongside `program.py`, write some of its arguments to `program.yaml`.
 They are seamlessly taken as defaults.

 ```yaml
 my_number: 555